ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 One limitation of observation fields is that they're owned by a single iNat user, with no option for transfer.
 Ideally they would be owned by the project and any curator of the project could maintain them but that's not currently the case.
-As a workaround, we've created an iNat users purely to own the fields.
+As a workaround, we've created an iNat user purely to own the fields.

+It's not a good idea to make changes to the observation fields once they already have observations that use them. iNaturalist tells you this on the edit page for a given obs field too.
+The only changes you can safely make are to add a new obs field or add a new value to an existing obs field.
+Any other change is going to disrupt things in a bad way.

 ## Multiselect observation fields